foundriesio/docs/release-notes/rn_v95.md

 > - Allow re-pulling of ostree commits marked as partial.

 ### Bug Fixes

-> - Fix rollback target selection on applications only update when using CLI delay-app-install install mode.
+> - Fix rollback Target selection on applications only update when using CLI delay-app-install install mode.

 ### Testing
-> - Added a Compose-based environment for developing and testing aktualizr-lite end-to-end in a containerized setup against a real factory.
+> - Added a Compose-based environment for developing and testing aktualizr-lite end-to-end in a containerized setup against a real Factory.

 ## Composectl Updates

 ### New Features

 > - Added the publish command to package a Compose App as a container image and upload it to a container registry.
 > - Added the show command to print app manifest and Compose project details.
 > - Introduced App bundle indexing, which includes hash generation for each item in the bundle.
 The hashes are verified during app OTA updates, installation, and starting.
 Additionally, the maximum app bundle size is now limited to 1GB.

 ### Bug Fixes

 > - Resolved minor issues, mainly related to app blob pruning and checking whether an app is installed and running.

 ### Testing

 > - Added a Compose-based environment for development and end-to-end testing of composectl in a containerized setup.
 > - Implemented a series of end-to-end tests, including tests for edge cases.